chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 * Column 2 should be "Target" (it's a red target)
 * OK

-Tip: change the style to minimalistic to see the graph better.
+*Tip: change the style to "minimal" to see the graph better.*

 [**REPORT**] Include this graph in your report.

-[**REPORT**] Answer the following question: what are the small components that are disconnected from the largest connected component?
+[**REPORT**] What are the top 10 nodes with largest degree?

 ## 1.2.
 Create sub-graphs

-* Search for the node named "BLACK PANTHER/T'CHAL"
+* Search for the node named "RAVEN"
-  * Option 1: use the search box is on top of the display.
-Depending on the OS (usually in Linux-based systems) you should add \ in the search in order to exclude special characters: "BLACK\ PANTHER/T'CHAL"
+  * Option 1: use the search box is on top of the display
   * Option 2: find this node in the node table, select it, and then use the secondary button to indicate "Select nodes from selected rows"
 * Click on the two-house icon on top, it means *neighbor*
 * Now you've selected one character and all his neighbors.
-* File > New Network > From selected nodes, all edges
+* `File > New Network > From selected nodes, all edges`

 [**REPORT**] Indicate the number of nodes and edges of this sub-graph, it appears on the left panel next to the name of the network.

+* Run the network analyzer
+* Run the Prefuse Force Directed Layout using edge betweenness as a weight

+[**REPORT**] Describe what you see in this graph.
+If you see any community structure, describe it.

-* Do the same for a less popular character "ENCHANTRESS"
+* Do the same for another character
-* Notice the number of nodes is much smaller but the number of edges is not proportionally as small.
-Why do you think this happens?

-[**REPORT**] Indicate the number of nodes and edges in the sub-graph of nodes connected to "ENCHANTRESS".
+[**REPORT**] Indicate the number of nodes and edges in the sub-graph of nodes connected to the other character you found

 Note that you can also select by other characteristics, such as degree, by creating a filter in the "Select" panel.